bleszily/ansible-dockerized_php_mysql-model/README.md

-## Dockerized - PHP & MySQLdb application test attempt, fully deployed using Ansible with some key flexibilities
+## Dockerized - PHP & MySQLdb application test attempt, fully deployed using Ansible with some key flexibility

 ### What it does ?